cjules0609/VegasAfterglow/README.md

 times = np.logspace(2, 8, 200)
 frequencies = np.logspace(9, 17, 200)

-# For random order time arrays - more flexible but slightly slower
+# For time-frequency pairs (times array must be in ascending order)
 results = model.specific_flux_series(times, frequencies)

-# For ascending order time arrays - higher performance
-results = model.specific_flux_sorted_series(times, frequencies)

 # The returned results is a dictionary containing arrays of the same shape as the input
 print("Result keys:", results.keys())  # e.g., ['syn', 'IC'] depending on your model